 Have you received text or email spam messages?

-The support you'll find on the page should help you protect your accounts, your devices, your information and yourself.
+Your security is our top priority.
+The support you'll find on the page should help you protect your accounts, your devices and your information.

-Help to investigate and stop suspicious text messages by reaching out directly to teams ready to help:
+You can help to investigate and stop suspicious text messages by reaching out directly to teams that are ready to help:

 - Forward suspicious text messages to SPAM (7726).
 Messages forwarded to 7726 are free for AT&T customers and will not count toward your texting limits.